Soundscape: Historical context

-Around the same time as Southworth's project in Boston, Schafer initiated the World Soundscape Project together with colleagues like Barry Truax and Hildegard Westerkamp.
+Around the same time as Southworth's project in Boston, Schafer initiated the World Soundscape Project together with colleagues Barry Truax and Hildegard Westerkamp.
 Schafer subsequently collected the findings from the world soundscape project and fleshed out the soundscape concept in more detail in his seminal work about the sound environment, "Tuning of the World".
 Schafer has also used the concept in music education.

 In music

-In music, soundscape compositions are often a form of electronic music, or electroacoustic music.
+In music, soundscape compositions are often a form of electronic music or electroacoustic music.
 Composers who use soundscapes include real-time granular synthesis pioneer Barry Truax, Hildegard Westerkamp, and Luc Ferrari, whose Presque rien, numéro 1 (1970) is an early soundscape composition.
 Soundscape composer Petri Kuljuntausta has created soundscape compositions from the sounds of sky dome and Aurora Borealis and deep sea underwater recordings, and a work entitled "Charm of Sound" to be performed at the extreme environment of Saturn's moon Titan.
-The work landed on the ground of Titan in 2005 after traveling inside the spacecraft Huygens over seven years and four billion kilometres through space.
+The work landed on the ground of Titan in 2005 after traveling inside the spacecraft Huygens over seven years and four billion kilometers through space.

 Irv Teibel's Environments series (1969–79) consisted of 30-minute, uninterrupted environmental soundscapes and synthesized or processed versions of natural sound.

 Music soundscapes can also be generated by automated software methods, such as the experimental TAPESTREA application, a framework for sound design and soundscape composition, and others.

 The soundscape is often the subject of mimicry in timbre-centered music such as Tuvan throat singing.
 The process of Timbral Listening is used to interpret the timbre of the soundscape.
 This timbre is mimicked and reproduced using the voice or rich harmonic producing instruments.

 The environment

 In Schafer's analysis, there are two distinct soundscapes, "hi-fi" and "lo-fi", created by the environment.
 A hi-fi system possesses a positive signal-to-noise ratio.
 These settings make it possible for discrete sounds to be heard clearly since there is no background noise to obstruct even the smallest disturbance.
-A rural landscape offers more hi-fi frequencies than a city because the natural landscape creates an opportunity to hear incidences from nearby and afar.
+A rural landscape offers more hi-fi frequencies than a city because the natural landscape creates an opportunity to hear incidences from near and afar.
 In a lo-fi soundscape, signals are obscured by too many sounds, and perspective is lost within the broad-band of noises.
 In lo-fi soundscapes everything is very close and compact.
 A person can only listen to immediate encounters; in most cases even ordinary sounds have to be exuberantly amplified in order to be heard.

 All sounds are unique in nature.
 They occur at one time in one place and cannot be replicated.
 In fact, it is physically impossible for nature to reproduce any phoneme twice in exactly the same manner.

 According to Schafer there are three main elements of the soundscape: